KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/rewards.md

 **rewardslist**

-The `rewardslist` method lists the `fundingtxid`'s of all the rewards contracts available on the asset chain.
+The `rewardslist` method lists the `fundingtxid`'s of all the rewards plans available on the Smart Chain.

 ### Arguments